michael-haney/learn_command_line_exercises/Chapter_5/Readme.md

 Command used `cd ~/temp`

 ###Why don't we go into the temp directory?

+I'm not sure.

 ###Can you go to the slash temp directory?

 No, I cannot.
+No such file or directory.

 ###Can you go to the slash temp slash log directory?

 No, I cannot.
+No such file or directory.